Prerequisites for your Openshift Dedicated Cluster installation on AWS

-In the first post of this series, we're going to have a look at the prerequisites and previous steps/configurations before starting our Openshift Dedicated installation on AWS.
+In the first post of this series, we're going to have a look at the prerequisites and previous steps/configurations before starting our Openshift Dedicated Cluster installation on AWS.

 As prerequisites, we need: